regcam/choosytable/docs/archive/setup_oauth.md

 1. Visit: http://localhost:5000
 2. Click login - should redirect to Google
 3. Authenticate with your Google account
-4. Should redirect back to ChosyTable successfully
+4. Should redirect back to ChoosyTable successfully

 ## Troubleshooting
 - **"redirect_uri_mismatch"**: Check authorized URIs match exactly